espumita/dotnet-fluent-cli/README.md

 **Considerations**

 * Prefixes can only be [Hyphen-minus](https://en.wikipedia.org/wiki/Hyphen-minus), U+002D character.
-One for sort options `-r` and two for long options `--color`.
+One for sort options like `-c`, and two for long options like `--color`.

-* Only [unicode Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) alphanumeric upper and lower case characters are acepted for short and long options.
-Also, long options can contain Hyphen-minus, U+002D character between words, for example: `--my-test-option`.
+* Only [unicode Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) alphanumeric upper and lower case characters are acepted for short and long options. `-m`, `-2`, `-M`, `--mytest`, `--mytest01` or `--MyTest01` are valid options.
+Long options can also contain Hyphen-minus, U+002D character between words, for example: `--my-test-option`.

-* ?
+* All controlled exceptions ocurred during the argument parsing step are considered as [ArgumentException](https://docs.microsoft.com/es-mx/dotnet/api/system.argumentexception?view=net-6.0).
+While all controlled exceptions ocurred during the builder configuration step are considered as `CliArgumentsBuilderConfigurationException`.

 ---